Wizcorp/tina.js/README.md

 ## API

+Existing playable components are: Tween, Timeline, Sequence, Recorder, Delay.
+The following is a non-exhaustive list of possibilities offered by the API.

 To create and start a **tween** (it will be automaticall updated):
 ``` javascript
 	var myObject = { x: 0 };